To contact any member of the Nine PBS executive team, please call (314) 512-9000 (9:00 a.m. - 5:00 p.m., Monday-Friday) or email email@example.com.

 Matt Huelskamp, Vice President and Chief Marketing Officer

-As Vice President and Chief Marketing Officer, Matt leads all of the Nine PBS marketing and communications efforts, using internal and external resources to advance Nine’s brand identity, visibility, support, and impact locally and nationally.
-He’s responsible for the strategy and execution of the branding and marketing of Nine’s programming, initiatives, and events.
+As Vice President and Chief Marketing Officer, Matt leads all of the Nine PBS marketing and communications efforts, using internal and external resources to advance Nine PBS’s brand identity, visibility, support, and impact locally and nationally.
+He’s responsible for the strategy and execution of the branding and marketing of Nine PBS’s programming, initiatives, and events.
 He is the station’s primary contact for all media relations.
-Highlights of his career at Nine include lead roles in the transitional branding of KETC/Channel 9 to the Nine Network of Public Media in 2010, conceptualizing and executing the grand opening of the Public Media Commons and Nine’s first-ever gala, and the launch of a new national food series, tasteMAKERS, in partnership with American Public Television (APT).
-He has served as chair of the Communications Council of the National Educational Telecommunications Association (NETA), authored webinars for public television, and initiated Nine’s green business efforts.
+Highlights of his career at Nine PBS include lead roles in the transitional branding of KETC/Channel 9 to the Nine Network of Public Media in 2010 and to Nine PBS in 2021, conceptualizing and executing the grand opening of the Public Media Commons and Nine PBS’s first-ever gala, and the launch of a new national food series, tasteMAKERS, in partnership with American Public Television (APT).
+He has served as chair of the Communications Council of the National Educational Telecommunications Association (NETA), authored webinars for public television, and initiated Nine PBS’s green business efforts.
 Matt holds a bachelor’s degree in design from Southern Illinois University–Carbondale.

 Chrys Marlow, Vice President and Chief Technology Officer